SMITH367/Products-Manager/README.md

 Hi all, here we are!

-tkinterlite, (Tkinter Sqlite) is my personal study on python 3.4.2 tkinter and sqlite, and by the way the beginning of my
+This is my personal study on python 3.4.2 tkinter and sqlite, and by the way the beginning of my

 adventure with git-hub.